 Child Abuse Prevention Month Kick Off Breakfast - April 2, 2014 at 8:00 am

-Child Abuse Prevention Month will kick off with PFSA’s annual legislative breakfast session on April 2 at the Harrisburg Hilton and Towers.
-This year’s keynote address will be delivered by Loretta Claiborne, a world-class runner, Special Olympics Pennsylvania athlete and internationally acclaimed motivational speaker.
-Among her hundreds of speaking engagements, she has addressed the United Nations, U.S. Congress, introduced President Clinton at the Special Olympics World Summer Games and appeared twice on the Oprah Show.
-In 2000, her life story was made into a movie by The Walt Disney Company.
+We kicked off Child Abuse Prevention Month our annual legislative breakfast session on April 2 at the Harrisburg Hilton and Towers.
+This year’s keynote address was delivered by Loretta Claiborne, a world-class runner, Special Olympics Pennsylvania athlete and internationally acclaimed motivational speaker.
+Everyone present felt energized and inspired by Loretta's insight and observations.

 Painting for Prevention 2014

 A highlight of the observance since 2008, this year’s Painting for Prevention murals had the theme “On the Edge of Adulthood: Teens Paint for Prevention.”
 Three murals were created at two locations (Sunbury and Philadelphia).
 Take a before and after look at our Sunbury mural:

 Rep. Linda Culver adds her touch to the mural.

 Northumberland County Children & Youth Services Administrator, Jennifer Willard Miller supported the mural event.

 PFSA's Executive Director, Angela Liddle, hard at work at the Sunbury mural.

 Beth Burkhauser of Heart 2 Art works with young painters.